LuisGC/blog/content/blog/2019/11/Big-Things-Commit-Conf-2019.md

 [**En un mundo hiperconectado, las bases de datos de grafos son tu arma secreta**](https://www.koliseo.com/events/commit-2019/r4p/5106829466009600/agenda#/5690945286701056/6331574253518848), by Javier Ramírez ([@supercoco9](https://twitter.com/supercoco9))

+Yet another talk about graph databases, and again about the basic concepts.
+I was suspicious, and the talk was clearly tagged as _beginner_ content, but I attended anyway because I like this speaker.
+I discovered later that the deck was more extensive for longer sessions and sadly (for me) we skipped most of the slides I was more interested.
+Having said that, I discovered Gremlin and how Amazon Neptune works, and both look nice.

+Very good talk by Javier, reinforcing my eagerness to go deeper into this topic (as soon as I can park the other million things I'm dealing with nowadays).

 [**Python para administradores de sistemas**](https://www.koliseo.com/events/commit-2019/r4p/5106829466009600/agenda#/5690945286701056/5700831059902464), by Alejandro Guirao Rodríguez ([@lekum](https://twitter.com/lekum))

 [**Micronaut y GraalVM: La combinación perfecta**](https://www.koliseo.com/events/commit-2019/r4p/5106829466009600/agenda#/5137837183729664/5636039834075136), by Iván López ([@ilopmar](https://twitter.com/ilopmar))